Process Research

 CCRT research

-Other research that I do addresses assessing interpersonal patterns, especially maladaptive patterns.
+Other research interests involve the assessment of interpersonal patterns, especially maladaptive patterns.
 In my earlier work, I contributed to the systematization of a lexicon of standard categories for the core conflict relationship themes (CCRTs) method that was published as a chapter in Luborsky and Crits-Christoph's Understanding Transference: The CCRT (Barber, Crits-Christoph, & Luborsky, 1990, 1998).
 Many studies around the world currently use these standard categories.
-These categories have been translated into many languages, including German, French, Italian, Hebrew, Swedish, Spanish, Japanese, Portuguese, Finnish, Russian, Chinese, and Korean.
+These categories have been translated into German, French, Italian, Hebrew, Swedish, Spanish, Japanese, Portuguese, Finnish, Russian, Chinese, and Korean.

 Central Relationship Questionnaire